 Terroir Review aims to tackle food’s most important questions, to stimulate both appetite and mind.

 Launched in 2008, the site rapidly grew to become a respected voice in independent wine journalism, winning awards and accolades for its feature writing, wine reviews, and commitment to journalistic and creative excellence.
 View all awards and accolades.

-About Meg Houston Maker
+About Meg Maker